shivangKheradiya/PMLNet/PMLNet/PMLNet_2/README.md

 ### **8. Passing Custom C# Objects from PML**

-Illustrates how to send C# objects from PML and invoke their methods.
+Illustrates how to send C# objects from PML and invoke their methods. `ShowMessageBox` is an class defined in `C#`.

 ```csharp
 [PMLNetCallable()]